hammer-space/sghs/README.md

 ### Configuration

-1. Adjust shothammer_config.ini to fit environment (paths, fixing namespace overlap, etc.)
+1. Adjust shothammer_config.yml to fit environment (paths, fixing namespace overlap, etc.)
-2. Copy or hard link shothammer_config.ini to shotgunEvents working directory
+2. Copy or link shothammer_config.yml to shotgunEvents working directory
-3. One or more Hammerspace clusters set up with keyword-based objectives to drive data placement (e.g. `IF HAS_KEYWORD("SGHS_LOCATION")`)
+3. One or more Hammerspace clusters set up with keyword-based objectives to drive data placement (e.g. `IF HAS_KEYWORD("SGHS_LOCATION") THEN {SLO('place-on-local-volumes)}`)

 ### Troubleshooting

-Given the appropriate values in shothammer_config.ini, the tests in test_shothammer.py should pass.
+Given the appropriate values in shothammer_config.yml, the tests in test_shothammer.py should pass.
 If the plugin gets disabled by shotgunEvents then there is a fatal problem somewhere.
 Running the tests using nose/pytest/your favorite IDE should give enough details to show what is broken.
 [Open an issue](https://github.com/mabott/sghs/issues) with details and someone will try to help.

 #### Things to check:
-1. Make sure hstk is installed in the same environment running shotgunEvents.
+1. Make sure hstk is installed in the same environment (venv, preferrably) running shotgunEvents.
 2. Make sure the authentication information for Shotgrid is complete, both name and application key, for the shotgunEvents config as well as the shothammer config.

 <p align="right">(<a href="#top">back to top</a>)</p>